Skip to contents

 #> Residual Deviance: 15.7 AIC: 19.7

 To explore a wider range of discount functions, we can fit a nonlinear model by calling td_bcnm.
-The full list is as follows:
+The full list of built-in discount functions is as follows:

 Name Functional form Other names